 Needless to say, this pick has been a big win for Minnesota.
 Not only has he played great for the franchise, but he signed a seven-year, $42 million extension during the 2020 offseason that will keep him as part of the Wild’s core for the long term.

 The 2011 Draft Brought Stars to the NHL

-What is most impressive about the top-ten picks from the 2011 NHL Entry Draft is just how successful they all are.
+What is most impressive about the top ten picks from the 2011 NHL Entry Draft is just how successful they are.
 Not only is every player still in the league, but many have become franchise faces.